 We know you did.
 And that’s fine.
 Because, you know, we wrote this…

-It may seem obvious, but a central part to The Process — and thus the Build vs Buy dilemma — is the process actually moving and growing your environment.
+It may seem obvious, but a central part of The Process — and thus the Build vs Buy dilemma — is the process actually moving and growing your environment.
 Far too many companies, however, install a temporary solution that becomes the new norm for years.
 While negligible at first, these honest mistakes can result in significant losses to productivity when scaled over years.

 As a Salesforce Administrator, it’s our responsibility to prevent this tech debt from happening in our organizations.
 We can’t just be updating our systems impulsively, though, because that may create more havoc than good.

-Instead you should develop a philosophy or architectural design for your organization's system, preferably before making major changes.
+Instead, you should develop a philosophy or architectural design for your organization's system, preferably before making major changes.
 This road map can help guide your decisions over the year, including creating rules to prevent certain changes.
 For example, sales teams may request to have access to a restricted field, but can we trust everyone in the organization with that access?
 Sometimes we block fields literally to prevent people from making the entire thing come down!

-Questions like that are why we like to have a philosophy to our systems — a modest method to our madness, if you will.
+Questions like that are why we like to have a philosophy to our systems — a modest method to our madness if you will.
 If your ideal plan has rules like “don’t unlock X field”, then your answer is set, no matter who asks!
 Simple guidelines like this can prevent consequential updates for your system.

-Because you’re a Salesforce Admin who not only understands The Process, but the importance of improvement, I won’t patronize you and expect an answer.
+Because you’re a Salesforce Admin who not only understands The Process but the importance of improvement, I won’t patronize you and expect an answer.
 I know you still have questions, though, like...

 How do you really go about it all?
 How do you stay on top of your game, especially when you’re trying to look out for your ENTIRE organization?